LarnuUK/corgi.py/bot-help.md

 $AddPlayer - Adds a user to your Team Role.
 Must be followed by a mentioned user: for example `$AddPlayer @ryanwillmott923#0436`.
 You cannot add a User who is a member of another team to your team.
 $RemovePlayer  - Removes a user to your Team Role.
 Must be followed by a mentioned user: for example `$RemovePlayer @ryanwillmott923#0436`

-Adding/Removing a user from your team's role will grant/remove their access rights to your team's channel category.
+Adding/Removing a user from your team's role will grant/remove their access rights to your team's channel and category, as well as the tables while the server closed is to everyone during an event.